duneroadrunner/SaferCPlusPlus/README.md

         an exception on any attempt to access invalid memory. */

-        /* mse::msearray is not quite as safe as mse::mstd::array in the following way: */
+        /* mse::us::msearray is not quite as safe as mse::mstd::array in the following way: */

         std::array<int, 3>::iterator sa1_it;
         mse::us::msearray<int, 3>::ss_iterator_type msea1_it; // bounds checked iterator just like mse::mstd::array::iterator